mucommander/mucommander/readme.txt

  - New icon set for toolbar and command bar
  - New column that shows file type icons and allows to sort by extension
  - New toolbar shortcuts: 'Add bookmark', 'Edit bookmarks', 'Stop'
- - Drives system icons now shown in the drive selection menu under Windows
+ - Drives system icons now displayed in the drive selection menu under Windows
  - Simplified Chinese translation by Woodie
  - Slovenian translation by Joze Kovacic